Sales engineering: When to include Specialists and SMEs

 Which SMEs should do sales engineering?

-That is to say, don’t assign sales engineering to your lowest-paid SME… especially if they’re not competent at the more-complex scoping work.
+That is to say, don’t assign sales engineering to your lowest-paid Specialist… especially if the SME is not competent at the more-complex scoping work.
 And sometimes you’ll need to wait a bit—or pay more—if the best match isn’t available right now.

 Is there a sign that a specific SME shouldn’t do sales engineering?

-Are some SMEs a poor choice for sales engineering?
+Are some Specialists a poor choice for sales engineering?
 Yes: it’s vital that any client-facing SMEs have good (or at least adequate) client skills.

-Likewise, your client-facing SMEs likely won’t have the same client skills as your salespeople and account managers… but the SMEs need to want to help clients and prospects.
+Likewise, your client-facing SMEs likely won’t have the same client skills as your salespeople and account managers… but the Specialists need to want to help clients and prospects.

-How do we make time for SMEs to do sales engineering?
+How do we make time for Specialists to do sales engineering?

 There’s a reason your SMEs shouldn’t be 100% billable: you need them to do internal work, too.
 Some of that internal work includes business-building efforts, like sales engineering.

-Typically, agencies get help from senior SMEs—often with a “lead” title—who already have a lower billable target.
-The lower billable target creates time to train and mentor junior employees… and to do sales support.
+Typically, agencies get help from senior SMEs—often with a “lead” title, like your “lead developer”—who already have a lower billable target.
+The lower billable target creates time to train and mentor junior employees—and to do sales support.

 How can we reduce the time required for sales engineering?